becca-bailey/gatsby-site/_posts/2016-11-20-lost-in-translation.md

       spot))
 {% endhighlight %}

-Perhaps there's still more that can be done, but I hope you can see how gaining fluency in some of Clojure's best features makes for more readable code, and readable code beats a literal translation any day.
+Perhaps there's still more that can be done, but I hope you can already see how gaining fluency in some of Clojure's best features makes for more readable code, and readable code beats a literal translation any day.

 ## For more information:
 [Clojure for the Brave and True - Do Things in Clojure](http://www.braveclojure.com/do-things/)